Tonight Kim Je-dong

 The programme faced various criticisms, as the MC Kim Je-dong is a controversial left-wing figure related to political bias.
 It was also projected in order to replace a long-live programme KBS News Line broadcast since 1994, but was criticised due to the low ratings.
-The KBS was also criticised for paying too high performance fees to Kim, despite of its low ratings.
+KBS was also criticised for paying too high performance fees to Kim, despite its low ratings.

-Controversy

-On 4 December 2018, the programme broadcast an interview with Kim Soo-geun, a founder of the now-defunct Youth Party and the incumbent President of the Welcome to The Great, who praised Kim Jong-un during the interview session.
+On 4 December 2018, the programme broadcast an interview with Kim Soo-geun, a founder of the now-defunct Youth Party and the incumbent President of the Welcome to The Great, who praised Kim Jong Un during the interview session.
 The KBS Public Trade Union filed a lawsuit against Yang Seung-dong, the KBS President who projected the programme, and the in charges under the breach of the National Security Act.
 Na Kyung-won, the Liberty Korea parliamentary leader, urged its all MPs to not appear on the programme.